 Get to know the players.

 It’s easy to get aggravated when your husband is spending exponentially more time with his football kids than your own.
 But when you know the kids he’s with, it helps.
-Remember that not only is he coaching them to win the game, he is helping to mold young men and positively influence their life, and sometimes your husband is the only positive influence in their life.
+Remember that not only is he coaching them to win the game, but he is also helping to mold young men and positively influence their life, and sometimes your husband is the only positive influence in their life.
 So, on the nights when you’re at your wits end and hiding in the bathroom from your screaming kids, just remember he’s spending time with a young man who may not have anyone to go home to.

 Don’t be afraid to ask for help.

 You’re going to get overwhelmed and exhausted.
 It’s just a fact.
 In those times don’t be shy to ask for help.
-If that means sending your little off to a weekend with the grandparents, hiring a baby sitter to keep the kids while you go to the game (so you can actually watch it!), hiring a house keeper, whatever it may be…YOU DESERVE IT!
+If that means sending your little off to a weekend with the grandparents, hiring a babysitter to keep the kids while you go to the game (so you can actually watch it!), hiring a housekeeper, whatever it may be…YOU DESERVE IT!